- Outdoor Environment Chamber: 10.5ft. W X 15ft. L X 8ft. T

 - Design Airflow Rate Range: 240-5,000 cfm

 - Re-circulate and re-condition water supply tolerance: 1℉ up to 10 GPM

-The Western Cooling Efficiency Center (WCEC) built an environmental control chamber specifically designed to test unitary air conditioners in Davis, California.
+The WCEC built an environmental control chamber specifically designed to test unitary air conditioners in Davis, California.
 The primary focus of the laboratory consists of controlling two conditioned chambers, one that is 10.5 feet wide, 15 feet long, and 8 feet tall; and a second that is 7 feet wide, 10 feet long, and 8 feet tall.
 The larger chamber is designed to produce outdoor air conditions and the smaller chamber is designed to produce indoor air conditions.

 Temperature and Humidity Control

 WCEC's Lab is one of the few labs that can control for temperature and humidity

 Using the chamber conditioning equipment, the humidity and temperature of the air in the outdoor chamber can be fully controlled to any temperature between 60°F and 110°F and any humidity ratio between 0.005 and 0.013 lbw/lba.
 The equipment under test can further increase or decrease the temperature of the chamber if desired.
 For example, when testing a heat pump in cooling mode, the outdoor air temperature can exceed 110°F as the test unit is a heat source for the outdoor loop.
 When testing a heat pump in heating mode, the outdoor air temperature can be lower than 60°F because the heat pump is a heat sink for the outdoor loop.
 The limitation on the temperature minimum and maximum is a function of the test equipment as well as the leakage and heat transfer through the ductwork.
 The design airflow rate for the outdoor chamber is 240-5,000 cfm, although flow rates up to 8,000 cfm are possible with reduced thermal conditioning capabilities.